LmtDNE/Bwook/README.md

-# Timber
+# Bwook
-A tinder like app built with React and Redux
+A Library of Books
 ###Getting Started###

  Install dependencies, then start the gulp process with the following: